|Home||Czernowitz 2010||Galati 2010-A||Galati 2010-B||Poland 2014||My Childhood Heroes||About Erna Rubin in Hebrew|

 Naturally we visited again Dan Bumbar and his wife in Galati.
 We were not able to meet his children since they were grown-up and not at home.

 Regretfully, I was not able to meet Rodica Teodor since after her husband died she changed her address in Galati but Dan promised to locate her in order to organize a reunion for the three of us in the future.

 Dan showed me my primary school (we didn't attend the same school) and "the ravine" (so we referred to it as children; in Romanian râpă) - large and very rich with trees and vegetation.
 We used to play there, as children, and especially collected snails and brought them home in boxes.
 My father (Israel Rubin, died in 1994 in Dimona, Israel) worked in a factory, a halva and biscuit manufacturer, located there that, regretfully, at the time of my visit the building of the factory was not in existence anymore.

 But what was amazing about my reunion with Dan was the fact that nevertheless we practically parted when I was around 6 years old and Dan around 8, we remembered some amazing childhood experiences that were not mentioned even in 1979 since our meeting then had a different nature.

 For example, I remembered that when Dan was less than 6, his father pointed towards the full moon and asked him "what is this?"
 Dan's answer "a round metal sheet" was not welcomed by his father of course.

-Here comes the question: if Dan was 6 years old, I probably was less than 5, so how could I remember clearly such details after so many years?
+Here jumps to the mind the question: if Dan was 6 years old, I probably was less than 5, so how could we had remembered clearly and vividly such details after 50 years?

 Rarely children remember such details from a such early age after a long departure.
 I can attribute this only to the fact that we had a very intense (but short) and happy mutual childhood accompanied by good relations between our parents all which left their positive mark on our memories and souls forever.